nntran/rpi-k8s-cluster/README.md

 ### 3. Configure the cluster

-In this step, i configure the Ansible inventory file ([cluster.yml](cluster.yml)) to match with my RPI cluster.
+In this step, we configure the Ansible inventory file ([cluster.yml](cluster.yml)) to match with our RPI cluster.

 ```yaml
 all: